nanograv/PINT/README.md

 ## Environment variables

-In order to locate its data files, PINT requires that an environment variable named PINT be set to the location of the PINT distribution; in particular, it will look for its data files in $PINT/datafiles.
-It also requires access to clock correction files, which it looks for in $TEMPO/clock.
+In order to locate its data files, PINT allows an environment variable named PINT be set to the location of the PINT distribution; in particular, it will look for its data files in $PINT/datafiles.
+If this is not set it will look in a directory near the directory containing the source code.
+PINT also requires access to  clock correction files, which it looks for in $TEMPO/clock.

 ## Development